QianqianStats/OKAFF/README.md

   bash "number of RFF/d20/run_okaff_d20_m500_5000.sh"
 ```

 Replace `N_RUNS=200` to change the Monte Carlo run count.
-The d1 runner also accepts `--full-grid`; its default uses thresholds 4.5, 7, and 9.
+The d1 runner also accepts `--full-grid`; its default uses three thresholds.
 The Python ARL and EDD scripts in both dimension folders accept `--features`, `--n-runs`, and `--full-grid` when run directly.

 ## Reproducibility and runtime